FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 **Description**:

 Tests the root after performing one update call with null data.
 Updating the empty tree with null data does not change the root, and the expected root remains the default root.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

+*NOTE: This test is currently a WIP and subject to change due to a discrepancy in the SMT specification.
+See https://github.com/celestiaorg/smt/issues/67.*

 **Inputs**: